-When Nipsey Hussle was gunned down yesterday in front of his Marathon clothing store in LA, all those in mourning were plagued by the same question: why him?
+When Nipsey Hussle was gunned down on this day last year in front of his Marathon clothing store in LA, all those in mourning were plagued by the same question: why him?

 The rapper was a philanthropic icon in the black community and a savvy businessman when it came to his music.
 More than that, he was also a raw entrepreneurial spirit, dedicated to creating economic growth and job prosperity in his Los Angeles community.
 The store he ultimately perished in front of had transformed a block known for hustling into a legitimate commercial hub, teeming with job opportunities for the community.
 Just this past February, Nipsey and business partner Dave Gross paid "a couple million" for a strip mall off Crenshaw Boulevard, with the hopes that in 18 months they would "knock everything down, and rebuild it as a six-story residential building atop a commercial plaza."
 The same duo had additionally collaborated on Vector90, a co-working space where aspiring young professionals could obtain "technical training, professional development, and a comprehensive launch curriculum for [their] start-ups."
 Additionally, Vulture writes, Nipsey joined Destination Crenshaw, a mile-long "open-air museum" that was "set to open alongside a new rail line servicing the area."